Wellbeing activities, workshop and courses descriptors

 This workshop will look at some of the common causes of anxiety, understand what's happening in our body when we feel anxious and learn some tools and strategies to help us manage our symptoms.

-The aim of the second workshop is to understand how we communicate assertively and effectively to improve our confidence.
+The aim of this workshop is to understand how we communicate assertively and effectively to improve our confidence.
 Through developing new skills, we can feel more comfortable when being assertive and improve our active listening.
 The workshop will also help you to become more aware of how you communicate and understand other people by finding ways to express thoughts and feelings honestly and respectfully.

 Coping with Low Mood (1.5 hours on-line or 2 hours in-person)